robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 themselves contain colons, but requires surrounding the whole value with quotes on UNIX-like operating systems::

+   --variablefile C:\path\variables.py;D:\data.xls
    --variablefile "myvariables.py;argument:with:colons"
-   --variablefile C:\path\variables.py;D:\data.xls

-Variables in these variable files are globally available in all test data files, similarly as `individual variables`__ set with the :option:`--variable` option.
+Variables in variable files taken use on the command line are globally available in all test data files, similarly as `individual variables`__ set with the :option:`--variable` option.
 If both :option:`--variablefile` and :option:`--variable` options are used and there are variables with same names, those that are set individually with :option:`--variable` option take precedence.